Dual Enrollment – Taught at UWM Campus or Online

 - Students must first be approved by their High School.
 To apply you must fill out this form and submit it by February 1st for summer courses, March 1st for fall courses and October 1st for spring courses.
 The form must be turned into the high school.

-- Who is eligible to apply: All Wisconsin High School students are eligible to apply to their High School, however UW-Milwaukee will only be accepting Juniors and Seniors into the program. *Freshman and Sophomores please contact us with questions.
+- Who is eligible to apply: All Wisconsin High School students are eligible to apply to their High School, however UW-Milwaukee will only be accepting Juniors and Seniors into the program.
+Freshman and Sophomores who have completed Algebra 1 are welcome to apply to one of our branch campuses, Waukesha or Washington County.

 - Cost: Depending on if the course is taken for high school credit and college credit, 25% of the reduced tuition may be billed to the family.